Limewash Paint Information & FAQ

 Where is it made and where can I purchase your products?

 James Alexander Limewash Paints are made in the United States.
 We currently sell exclusively direct-to-customer via our website and online shopping channels.
-We provide free shipping within our sales area (48 contiguous United States) and fast fulfillment of our specialty wall paints.

 Can I apply limewash paint to difficult to adhere or glossy surfaces?